91247686/Bootleg-Walkers/README.md

 # Walkers:

-* - Shared traits: bootleg walkers have lower health, speed, armour and sight range (the only exceptions being Super Walkers), and their weaponry is prone to malfunction.
+* - Shared traits: bootleg walkers have lower health, speed, armour and sight range, and their weaponry is prone to malfunction (the only exceptions being Super Walkers).

 * - Unarmed Walker: The basis for all other walkers (with two exceptions (four if counting chicken walkers)).
 It is armed with only a tazer.
 Not intended for combat.